Ankita1119/Bank-Loan-Analysis---Data-Analytics-Visualization/README.md

 ✔ Performing data aggregation and filtering
 ✔ Implementing CTE (Common Table Expressions) for better query optimization
-✔ Using Date functions, Group By, Order By, Partitioning, and more
+✔ Using Date functions, Group By, Order By, Partitioning, and more **📌 The .sql file containing all queries used in this project has been attached for reference.**

 ### Part 2: Power BI - Data Visualization
 ✔ Connecting Power BI to MS SQL Server